 Function Generator

 Here we provide an Eclipse plugin for programmers that allows to evolve (i.e., to get in an automated way) simple functions that meet specified requirements (pass through given points).
+Sources of the project are avaliable at GitHub.

-Creative Commons LicenseThis program is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License
+Creative Commons LicenseThis program is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License.

 Installation